yumium/tech_notes/C++/A gentle introduction to C++.md

 Stack memory is allocated for local variables, function parameters, RAII etc. Heap allocation only if using `new` or `malloc`.
 Exceptions are
 - Global and static variables are stored in data segment or BSS (all zeros, used for zero data or uninitialised data)
-- rvalues could be stored in registered
+- rvalues could be stored in registers
 - Large return values could be optimised to use return value optimisation to be constructed where it is needed